nui-ai/mediapipe/README.md

 - Check `mediapipe/python/verified-detections.json` for results after running `verify.py`.

-# Versioning
+# Python Package Versioning

 The Python package version is now automatically set at build time to `0.10.13+git.{commit_hash}` (where `{commit_hash}` is the current short git commit hash).
 This ensures every build is uniquely versioned and PEP 440 compliant.
-No manual version fix is needed.
+You can use AI to reproduce this feature, and add whether git is dirty or not to the version string.

 ## Additional Notes